elves/elvish/README.md

 -   A supported OS: Linux, {Free,Net,Open}BSD, macOS, or Windows.

-    **NOTE**: Windows support is experimental.
-Elvish builds on Windows >= 7, but the terminal IO only works correctly on Windows 10.
+    **NOTE**: Windows support is experimental, and only Windows 10 is supported.

 -   Go >= 1.13.